haroldmud/quality-code-challenge/README.md

-dy want to leave their nine to five
+y want to leave their nine to five
 # quality-code-challenge